krishaamer/green-filter-research/research/literature/design.md

     remember seeing one that could be compatible with the environmental sustainability focus unfortunately…

+***Design Implications***

+-   Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
+These are large conglomerates with a massive CO2 footprint.
+See the index to find some alternatives.

+#### Experience Design {#experience-design}

+-   In @michaelabrashInventingFuture2017 Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
+-   Loaning terminology from service design, the user journey within an app needs to consider each touchpoint on the way to a state of success.

 #### Product Design {#product-design}

 Young people expect a product.